Quinnipiac University Summer Camp and Pre-College Program Policies

 Quinnipiac has the right to cancel any program at any time for any reason within its sole discretion.
 Quinnipiac will provide a full refund in the event that a program is canceled by Quinnipiac, at its sole discretion.

-All cancellation and refund requests must be received via email or US mail to the Director of Summer Programs and Planning.
+All cancellation and refund requests must be received via email or US mail to the Program Director.
 Quinnipiac University is not responsible for any expenses incurred for a canceled trip such as airline, transportation or lodging costs.
 Families may wish to consider travel insurance policies.
 Refunds will be processed within two weeks of approval and may take up to 30 days to be received.

 Failure to abide by the program and residence hall rules and regulations (on-campus or off-campus), laws, policies, codes and procedures or failure to respect the authority of program staff members in their enforcement may result in sanctions including but not limited to: